 Penalties are the consequences of default in payments or neglect of tax laws.
 Penalties inflate your tax bill making it harder to catch up on your back taxes.
-Local, state and federal tax agencies can assess penalties in over 100 possibilities.
-Knowledge of tax laws are important.
+Local, state, and federal tax agencies can assess penalties in over 100 possibilities.
+Knowledge of tax laws is important.
 In this way, you can learn the new taxable parameters that have been added by the government.
 Keeping up with tax laws can be hard sometimes.
 To avoid penalties, it is important that you file your personal or your company’s taxes on time.

-Once you accumulate a tax debt it is important that you settle your debt to avoid loss of property (seizure through tax levies), dented credit score or worse.
+Once you accumulate a tax debt it is important that you settle your debt to avoid loss of property (seizure through tax levies), dented credit score, or worse.
 Working towards clearing a tax debt is referred to as tax resolution.

 Installment agreements are provisions provided by the IRS to help taxpayers settle their tax debts through monthly payment plans.
 There are up to four different IRS installment agreements;

-- Partial payment plan- In case of financial difficulty, the government can allow you to sign up for a monthly installment that will end up paying only, in part, your total tax debt by the expiry of the collection statue.
+- Partial payment plan- In case of financial difficulty, the government can allow you to sign up for a monthly installment that will end up paying only, in part, your total tax debt by the expiry of the collection statute.

 - Streamline installment agreement- Clear your tax debt in equal monthly installments within 72 months.